Sue Johnson on Emotionally Focused Therapy

-To contact Dr. Johnson and learn more about her work, visit her at Hold Me Tight! and The International Centre for Excellence in Emotionally Focused Therapy.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
+To contact Dr. Johnson and learn more about her work, visit her website and The International Centre for Excellence in Emotionally Focused Therapy.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
 He also maintains a part-time practice in individual, group and couples therapy in San Francisco and Mill Valley.
 He has conducted workshops in existential-humanistic and group therapy in the US, Mexico, and China, and also leads ongoing consultation groups for therapists.

 2.Learn how to create a safe environment for couples to explore their more vulnerable feelings.